vkguru/courses/README.md

-###Courses
+### Courses

-Courses is an E-learning platform where users register to get access to premium courses in a fun way.
+Courses is an E-learning platform where users register to get access to premium courses.